Reconstructing Sepsis Trajectories from Clinical Case Reports using LLMs: the Textual Time Series Corpus for Sepsis: Results

 \subsection{Phenotyping Results}

-For phenotyping the i2m4 dataset for sepsis, we found just two case reports of patients with sepsis.
+For phenotyping the i2m4 dataset for sepsis, we found two case reports of patients with sepsis.
 The QwQ-32B-Preview response had perfect accuracy (100\%), whereas the Llama-3.1-8B-Instruct accuracy was 13/20 (65\%).
-For the sepsis-100 dataset, where QwQ-32B-Preview outputs were labels, the relatively faster models GPT-4o and Llama-3.1-8B-Instruct agreed 84\% and 83\% of the time, respectively (Figure \ref{fig:flow}, bottom right).
-Although the QwQ-32B-Preview responses were repetitive and verbose when making a Sepsis-3 diagnosis, they were visibly based on external foundation knowledge not provided in the prompt, \emph{e.g.}, through use of SOFA rather than qSOFA for phenotyping.
+For the \texttt{sepsis-100} dataset, where QwQ-32B-Preview outputs were used as the preferred computational labels, the relatively faster models GPT-4o and Llama-3.1-8B-Instruct agreed 84\% and 83\% of the time, respectively (Figure~\ref{fig:flow}, bottom right).
+Although QwQ-32B-Preview sometimes produced verbose rationales that referenced SOFA-style reasoning, the operational phenotyping decision was mapped to the requested binary output using the rule-based parsing and clinician-audit process described in Section~\ref{section:datasets}.
+We therefore interpret these phenotyping labels as cohort-selection outputs for constructing a retrospective research corpus, rather than as a primary clinical phenotyping benchmark.